Xaxis/ident.world/README.md

-# Getting Started with ident.world

-This project is a testbed prototype for the ident.world SPA.
+# What is ident.world?

+A system for managing online identities.

+## How does it work?

+1. Create an identity by providing your email address.
+You can create multiple identities with the same email address.
+A unique ident.world identifier will be generated for you in each instance.
+2. An email will be sent to you to confirm the creation of your new ident.world identity.

 ## Development